New 1-Minute Video Script

 It is not unusual for a tree to sprout on a bolder.
-To calculate the age of this struggling fir tree, simply count the swirls.
+To calculate the age of this struggling fir tree, we can simply count the swirls.
 Each year a fir tree will sprout a new ring of evenly spaced branches that circle the crown.
 Each ring is called a swirl.
-Using that method this tree was probably born in 19–.
+Using that method this tree was probably born around 2011.
 This is not the first tree to colonize this bolder.
-If the life expectancy of a tree trying to survive on the rock surface is no more than 30 years, there could have been several hundred trees that preceded this one.
+If the life expectancy of a tree trying to survive on the rock surface is no more than 30 years, there could have been several hundred trees over the centuries that attempted to colonize this bolder.

 As you study the boulder, you may draw other conclusions.
 We welcome your opinions and observations.
 You can contribute them below.